-The Panic Is On: Perfectly designed for the singer who can swing, yet as far I know only Connie Boswell took advantage of it.
-Edythe has a little trouble with the middle eight, yet comes out pretty well.
-Solos: Dixon, Kaminsky, Wright.28
+The Panic Is On: Perfectly designed for the singer who can swing, yet as far as I know only Connie Boswell took advantage of it.
+Edythe has a little trouble with the middle eight yet comes out pretty well.
+Solos: Dixon, Kaminsky, Wright.

-28 Michael Brooks, sleeve notes, Jazz Archive JA-26 (12" 33), 1975.
+&lt;sup>28 Michael Brooks, sleeve notes, Jazz Archive JA-26 (12" 33), 1975.